oom-components/page-loader/README.md

     loader.load(state)
         .then(page =>
             page.replaceContent('main') //Replace the <main> element
-                .changeStyles()         //Load the new css styles defined in <head> not present currently .changeScripts()        //Load the new js files defined in <head> not present currently )
+                .replaceStyles()         //Load the new css styles defined in <head> not present currently .replaceScripts()        //Load the new js files defined in <head> not present currently )
 );